-Noteworthy CharacteristicsLikes wet soil.
-Large foliage plant.
-The Hawaiian food poi is made from the tubers.
+Noteworthy CharacteristicsThis large foliage plant likes wet soil.
+The Hawaiian food poi is made from its tubers.

 CareIn the garden, taro needs fertile, organically rich, moist or wet, slightly acidic soil in partial shade.
 Indoors, grow in bright filtered light and high humidity.
 Keep tubers dry and frost-free when dormant.